cameron-martin/online_manager/README.md

 * Write tests for this.
 Its pretty simple (~ 50 lines of code excluding the DSL) and I have it running in production, so it should be fine.
   Check out [this][1] for testing eventmachine.
+* Consider setting remaining users offline in an ensure block, so it always leaves the statuses in a consistent state.
+  [Could this replace setting users offline on initialization?][2]

 ## Contributing